-In strength training, also known as resistance training or weightlifting, reps are the number of times you complete a single exercise before taking a rest or a break.
+In strength training, also called resistance training or weightlifting, reps are the number of times you complete a single exercise before taking a rest or a break.
 Short for “repetitions,” reps help you keep track of your strength workout.

 When doing a resistance exercise, such as a biceps curl with a barbell, each time you lift your weight up and bring it back down would be one rep.